Community development volunteering at a paper recycling cooperative in the Dominican Republic

 Our bus drove down the narrow streets of town and parked one block over from our destination.
 When we approached our destination on foot, the women at RePapel were waiting in front to greet us with song.

 RePapel is a paper recycling association created by an enterprising group of women in the Dominican Republic in a small town on the outskirts of Puerto Plata.
 I came with a group of people from the Fathom cruise ship Adonia.
 Fathom is a new kind of cruise “combining love of travel with your desire to make a difference.”
 During the three days we were docked at Amber Cove, we had opportunity to volunteer and work alongside locals on projects focused on improving environmental, educational and economic conditions.
+(NOTE: In late May 2017, Fathom sailed its final cruise to the Dominican Republic.
+It is now making Impact activities available to the other brands which are part of Carnival Corporation.)

 The Dominican Republic is a beautiful country but it is also one of the poorest in the Caribbean.
 Unemployment is high.
 The recycling association provides employment for these women close to home.
 Most are sole supporters for their families and previously had to travel long distances for jobs.
 Fathom and its partner IDDI, an NGO which has been working in the Dominican Republic since 1986, provided a central workspace for these women.